 We all can do well with some good security.
 A refuge is a place of safety and security, a haven where one can seek shelter from the storms of life.
 It is a sanctuary that provides comfort, protection, and peace, a place to escape the turmoil and chaos of the world.
 A refuge can take many forms, from a physical location like a home or a shelter, to a mental or emotional state of mind.

 A refuge can be a lifeline in time of crises; offering a sense of hope and renewal.
-It is a place where one can find solace, guidance, and support, a place to recharge and regroup.
+It is a place where one can find solace, guidance, and support, a place to recharge and restrategize.
 A refuge can also be a source of inspiration, a place where one can find strength, courage, and resilience.

 From the biblical story of Noah’s Ark, to the modern-day refugee crises, the concept of refuge is deeply rooted in human experience.
 It is a universal human need, a fundamental desire for safety, security, and belonging.
-Whether seeking refuge from natural disasters, political persecution, or personal struggles, the idea of a refuge remains a effective powerful symbol of hope and resilience.
+Whether seeking refuge from natural disasters, political persecution, or personal struggles, the idea of a refuge remains an effective symbol of hope and resilience.

 Now for believers, God is our refuge, a steadfast and unwavering source of comfort, strength, and hope in the midst of life’s turbulence.
 This timeless truth, echoed throughout the scriptures, reminds us that our Almighty God is a reliable sanctuary, a fortress of protection and peace.